-Physical growth refers to the increases in height and weight and other body changes that occur as a child matures.
+Physical growth refers to the increases in height and weight and other body changes that happen as a child matures.
 Hair grows; teeth come in, come out, and come in again; and eventually puberty hits.
 It's all part of the growth process.

-No child grows at a perfectly steady rate throughout this period of childhood, however.
+No child grows at a perfectly steady rate throughout this period of childhood, though.
 Weeks or months of slightly slower growth alternate with mini "growth spurts" in most children.
 Kids actually tend to grow a bit faster in the spring than during other times of the year!

 By the time girls reach age 15 and boys reach age 16 or 17, the growth associated with puberty will have ended for most and they will have reached physical maturity.

 Beginning in infancy, kids will visit a doctor for regular checkups.
 During these, the doctor will record height and weight as they compare with that of other kids the same age on a growth chart.
 This valuable tool can help the doctor determine whether a child is growing at an appropriate rate or whether there might be problems.